Bonnie Kistler’s Heart-Wrenching New Novel: House on Fire

 PRAISE FOR HOUSE ON FIRE

-“Kistler has a clear mastery of the legal drama but also a deft touch with complicated family dynamics and the tightening noose of a trauma that refuses all efforts at a cut-and-dry solution.”
-House on Fire is named one of the most anticipated crime reads of 2019 by CrimeReads.com.
+“Kistler has a clear mastery of the legal drama but also a deft touch with complicated family dynamics and the tightening noose of a trauma that refuses all efforts at a cut-and-dry solution.” —CrimeReads.com, which named House on Fire as one of the most anticipated crime reads of 2019

 “A nuanced and compelling story of a family in crisis.
 Kistler handles a tragedy and the questions that swirl around it with a depth that will take your breath away and have you asking yourself—what would I do?
 Outstanding!” —Liz Fenton & Lisa Steinke, bestselling authors of The Good Widow and Girls’ Night Out